 Steps to Using Sugar as an Agent of Wound Healing: Sugar Town

 There are several simple steps to follow when using sugar in dressing a wound.
 If you or someone in your travel party knows some simple first aid, it will be sufficient to use sugar as a wound healer.
 Follow these steps, and you will be on your way to healing the wound.
+Check out our piece on how sugar heals our body by reading on our earlier article on this topic.

 - Clean the wound.
 When an injury happens, stop and take the time to get a proper dressing on the wound.
 The longer you wait, the more opportunity for infections to happen.
 Pour clean water over the wound to remove and debris and dirt.
 Next, using soap and water clean the wound completely.
 Remove any foreign bodies in the wound and clean again.
 Make sure any bleeding has stopped.
 Pat the wound dry, so there is no moisture left.